BW headshot 2024.jpg

 The Joint Commission Workplace Violence Standards

 I was honored to have served on the TJC standards review panel in the creation of their new Workplace Violence Prevention Requirements.
-Effective January 1, 2022, new and revised workplace violence prevention requirements will be applicable to all Joint Commission accredited hospitals and critical access hospitals.
-The new and revised requirements provide a framework to guide hospitals and critical access hospitals in developing strong workplace violence prevention systems.
+On January 1, 2022, new and revised workplace violence prevention requirements became applicable to all Joint Commission accredited hospitals and critical access hospitals in the U.S. The new and revised requirements provide a framework to guide hospitals and critical access hospitals in developing strong workplace violence prevention systems.
 The new prepublication standards can be found here.
+In 2024, I was privileged to assist Joint Commission International with similar standards for hospitals and healthcare organizations outside of the U.S.

 Email